-The Directors' interests in contractual arrangements with the Company are as shown on page 15 and in note 17 to the financial statements.
+The Directors' interests in contractual arrangements with the Company are as shown on pages 18 and 19 and in note 17 to the financial statements.
 No other Directors were interested in contracts with the Company during the year or subsequently.